w3c/imsc-tests/README.md

 # Ackowledgements

-We thank the Institut für Rundfunktechnik (IRT) for providing the basis of many IMSC1 tests.
+We thank the Institut fÃ¼r Rundfunktechnik (IRT) for providing the basis of many IMSC1 tests.